BitcoinDesign/Guide/guide/private-key-management/multi-key.md

 %}

 ### How it works
 A software wallet application or coordination software initiates a multi-sig wallet, choosing the number of total keys, and the number required to sign transactions.
-The user then adds private keys from other wallets generated elsewhere to the multisig after which the software wallet can complete the creation process.
+You then add private keys from other wallets generated elsewhere to the multisig after which the software wallet can complete the creation process.
 For any future transaction from the multi-sig wallet the required amount of co-signers need to sign (using Partially Signed Bitcoin Transactions - PSBT from [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki)) before any transaction is valid.

 {% include fact/pros.html %}